-The future of project and program assurance rests on total solution unification.
+The future of project and programme assurance rests on total solution unification.

-For too long project management, knowledge management, and quality assurance have been treated as separate entities.
-This approach has worked in the past, but changes to legislation, compliance, and the digital landscape have made this unsustainable for regulated sectors, such as construction-engineering and consultancy.
+For too long project management, knowledge management and quality assurance have been treated as separate entities.
+This approach has worked in the past, but changes to legislation, compliance, and the digital landscape have made this unsustainable for controlled and regulated sectors, such as construction-engineering and consultancy.

-Monitoring all your processes and requirements discretely only increases the risk of problems going unnoticed.
-Without holistic visibility, the overall outcomes of a project can’t be guaranteed.
-Connecting these practices is therefore not just beneficial, but fundamental, to achieving true assurance.
+Monitoring all your processes and requirements discretely, in silo technologies, only increases the risk of problems going unnoticed.
+Without holistic visibility, the constituent deliverables and management decisions cannot be tracked and the project outcomes cannot be reliably guaranteed.
+Connecting these practices is therefore not just beneficial, but fundamental, with respect to achieving true assurance.

-While project management tools give their users a basic grasp on these issues, they don’t put them into context with one another.
+While project management tools give their users a basic grasp on these issues, they do not put them into context with one another.

-In response, organisations are using multiple solutions, like knowledge management and task management, simultaneously, in the hopes of achieving a richer and more balanced approach to assurance.
+In response, organisations are harnessing standalone solutions, like knowledge management and task management tools, in the hopes of achieving a richer and more balanced approach to delivery assurance.

 This gives them more than just the right tools for the job.
-It delivers them in a way that creates a framework to connect your processes, people, and knowledge, to eliminate silos, reduce risk, and ensure consistent ways of working for all projects.
+It delivers these resources within a framework that connects your processes, people and knowledge, to eliminate silo-working, reduce risk and ensure consistent ways of working across all projects.

 Complete the form below to receive the full whitepaper